faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 ## About Me

-Hi, my full name is Faris Hamdi Rizk Elsayed Ibrahim.
-I’m a researcher and an aspiring Communications and Electronics Engineering student focusing on Machine Learning and Computer Vision.
+Hello!
+My name is Faris Hamdi Rizk Elsayed Ibrahim.
+I’m a researcher and an aspiring Communications and Electronics Engineering student with a keen focus on Machine Learning and Computer Vision.

-I am an undergraduate Researcher at the State University of New York at Buffalo, contributing to research to develop a novel human-object interaction detection model.
-I am also a research lead at Zewail City Computing Society’s Applied Machine Learning Lab, leading research in computer vision, NLP, and machine learning.
+I currently serve as an undergraduate researcher at the State University of New York at Buffalo, contributing to the development of a novel human-object interaction detection model.
+Additionally, I lead research efforts as the Research Lead at Zewail City Computing Society’s Applied Machine Learning Lab, focusing on cutting-edge advancements in Computer Vision, Natural Language Processing (NLP), and Machine Learning.

-My research at the Delta Higher Institute of Engineering and Technology focused on metaheuristics optimization and machine learning applications, which resulted in publishing more than 4 international publications.
-Through these experiences, I’ve developed a passion for using AI to solve real-world challenges and create meaningful, innovative solutions.
+Previously, my research at the Delta Higher Institute of Engineering and Technology explored metaheuristic optimization and machine learning applications, culminating in six international publications.
+These experiences have fueled my passion for leveraging AI to address real-world challenges and create meaningful, innovative solutions.

+After graduation, I aim to pursue a Ph.D. at a top-tier university in Computer Vision, Applied Machine Learning, or NLP.
+If my expertise and interests align with the needs of your lab, I would be thrilled to collaborate.

-I’m always open to new ideas, collaborations, and conversations in this exciting field.
+I’m always open to exploring new ideas, engaging in collaborations, and having conversations in this dynamic and exciting field.
 Let’s connect!